With a few small, creative and fun steps like ‘ynab’ or ‘you need a budget’ can assist in creating a budget spreadsheet so you can explore the world.

 Make Use of Your Credit Cards

-It’s a well-known fact that certain rewards cards and travel credit cards allow you to collect points and miles, ultimately providing you with an opportunity to get more affordable flight deals, or even fly for free.
-But many companies tend to go the extra mile, as you can easily find helpful benefits such as a great credit card promotion free luggage that will allow you to check your luggage at the airport for free, or even reward you with a handy travel bag.
-Just make sure you travel often enough to take full advantage of your credit card benefits and rewards.
+It’s a well-known fact that certain rewards cards and travel credit cards allow you to collect points and miles, ultimately providing you with an opportunity to get more affordable flight deals or even fly for free.
+But many companies tend to go the extra mile, as you can easily find helpful benefits such as a great credit card promotion, free luggage that will allow you to check your luggage at the airport for free, or even reward you with a handy travel bag.
+Make sure you travel often enough to take full advantage of your credit card benefits and rewards.

 Look for Affordable Accommodation

-Another thing that can take up a sizable portion of your budget during travel is accommodation, which is why it’s recommended to avoid the most popular yet most expensive options, such as high-end hotels and luxury resorts.
+Another thing that can take up a sizable portion of your budget during travel is accommodation, which is why avoiding the most popular yet most expensive options, such as high-end hotels and luxury resorts, is recommended.
 Instead, a better option would be to book a hostel that offers all the necessary amenities and the opportunity to interact with other travellers, as long as you don’t mind sharing a room with other guests.
-Renting rooms and apartments through websites like Airbnb or Couchsurfing are also great, more affordable options, which give you more comfort and privacy, for the fraction of the price of a hotel stay.
+Renting rooms and apartments through websites like Airbnb or Couchsurfing are also great, more affordable options, which give you more comfort and privacy for the fraction of the price of a hotel stay.

 Make at Least One Meal a Day

-One of the easiest ways to save money while on the road is to shop at local grocery stores and farmer’s markets, and then prepare at least one meal a day in the kitchen in your accommodation, if available.
-When you need to eat out, try to make lunch your biggest meal of the day, as restaurants tend to offer specials at a more affordable price during this time of day.
-For dinner, visit night markets, food stalls and other cheaper alternatives, in order to save some money while getting a taste of the local cuisine.
+One of the easiest ways to save money while on the road is to shop at local grocery stores and farmer’s markets and then prepare at least one meal a day in the kitchen in your accommodation, if available.
+When you need to eat out, try making lunch your biggest meal of the day, as restaurants offer specials at a more affordable price during this time of day.
+For dinner, visit night markets, food stalls and other cheaper alternatives to save money while getting a taste of the local cuisine.

 Look for Free Attractions

-If you do a bit of research before you depart, you’ll see there are often lots of free attractions and opportunities available at your chosen destination.
+If you do some research before you depart, you’ll see lots of free attractions and opportunities available at your chosen destination.
 You can visit a beautiful park, hit the local beach or go on a wonderful hike through nature.
-In many cities, you can find free walking tours and pub crawls that will allow you to explore the area in a more unique way, and you might even stumble upon a few museums and national galleries that offer free or significantly discounted entrance on certain days of the week.
+In many cities, free walking tours and pub crawls will allow you to explore the area more uniquely.
+You might even stumble upon a few museums and national galleries that offer free or significantly discounted entrance on certain days of the week.

 Try City Tourism Cards

-If you’re traveling to Europe, it’s important to note that many large cities offer city cards that give you access to free public transportation, free entry to top tourist attractions, and even discounts on certain shops and restaurants.
-Depending on your schedule and the attractions you planned on visiting, city cards can be a great way of saving money, while still getting the full tourist experience.
+If you’re travelling to Europe, it’s important to note that many large cities offer city cards that give you access to free public transportation, free entry to top tourist attractions, and even discounts on certain shops and restaurants.
+Depending on your schedule and the attractions you plan on visiting, city cards can save money while still getting the full tourist experience.
 North America offers the popular CityPASS for top cities like New York, Boston or Toronto and well worth the investment.

-If you want to see the world without spending a fortune, all you need to do is plan and prepare your trip in advance, and carefully explore all of your options, and these incredible money-saving tips will take you very far.
+If you want to see the world without spending a fortune, all you need to do is a plan and prepare your trip in advance and carefully explore all of your options, and these incredible money-saving tips will take you very far.